 We have an exciting opportunity to join our team as a Grants Manager.

-- Manage compliance with all funding agencies and the IRB by ensuring that information required is maintained and reported on a regular basis.
-Identifies and analyzes any discrepancies in order to ensure appropriate justifications are provided.
+- Manage compliance with all funding agencies by ensuring that information required is maintained and reported on a regular basis.
+Identify and analyze any discrepancies in order to ensure appropriate justifications are provided.

-- Identify both internal and external research funding opportunities, and communicates application process and deadlines to Principal Investigators.
+- Identify both internal and external research funding opportunities, and communicate application process and deadlines to Principal Investigators.

 Qualified candidates must be able to effectively communicate with all levels of the organization.